 By nature, shrimp is a bottom feeder which means they easily pick up contaminants and other unpleasantries that find their way into our waters.
 They are also high in cholesterol.
 However, with that being said, they also come with a boatload (see what I did there?) of nutritional benefits.
 They are high in protein, B12, zinc, and niacin, among others.
 As with anything moderation is key, and it is definitely a healthy choice once in a while.
 It’s also relative to the rest of your food consumption, so making the decision to eat something is always a personal choice!

 Serve this shrimp boil recipe all on its own or with some tasty sides as listed below!

-- Coleslaw: Mango Slaw, peanut slaw, Ukrainian vinegar coleslaw, healthy coleslaw
+- Coleslaw: Mango Slaw, peanut slaw, vinegar based coleslaw, healthy coleslaw

-- Salad: Healthy potato salad, Mexican street corn salad, easy savoy cabbage salad, avocado corn salad, creamy cucumber salad, Italian pasta salad
+- Salad: Healthy potato salad, easy savoy cabbage salad, avocado corn salad, creamy cucumber salad, Italian pasta salad

 - Mac and cheese: Instant Pot mac and cheese, healthy mac and cheese, spaghetti squash mac and cheese

 Making Instant Pot Low Country Boil in Advance

 Make Ahead: If you’re not quite ready to serve yet, keep it on the warm setting in the Instant Pot until you’re ready to drizzle with garlic butter and serve.
 You can also lay it out on the tray and keep it warm in the oven.
 Keep in mind these are only short temporary methods as you don’t want to overcook the shrimp or dry anything out.

 Store: Store in an airtight container for up to 3 days and enjoy leftovers for lunch or dinner.
 Or both!